 To leave the live Linux system, just reboot your computer and remove the disc or USB drive.

 Depending on which Linux distribution and desktop environment you choose, your desktop environment and installed applications will vary—though most will cover your typical needs.
-Most Linux distributions ship with the Firefox web browser, for example, and Google’s Chrome or the open-source Chromium browser are just a few clicks away.
+Most Linux distributions ship with the Firefox web browser, for example.
+The open-source Chromium browser (or Google’s Chrome, if you prefer) is just a few clicks away.

 Your desktop environment should have all the standard bits: an application menu, some sort of taskbar or dock, and a notification area or “system tray.”
 Click around to see what everything does.
-You should also find a collection of system configuration utilities, which will let you configure your hardware and make your desktop work the way you’ll like it.
+You should also find a collection of system utilities that will let you configure your hardware and make your desktop work the way you’d like.

 Install Linux, or not